jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 Then run the script, how does the image appear??
 Here you can zoom in place the mouse on top of your pixel of interest and know what value it has.

 *Exercise 1* <br>
-While loading the image you used the syntax "cv.imread(filename,-1)" what does the "-1" corresponds to?
+While loading the image you used the syntax `cv.imread(filename,-1)` what does the "-1" corresponds to?
 How about you try entering "0" and "1" and how does the image change?
 Can you use any other value??
-Don't google your answer immediately :)
+Don't google your answer immediately :) <br>
+Alright, let us do some operation on the image.

 ### Grey value thresholding
+Grey value thresholding is one of the simplest segmentation techniques, where select the range of pixels to be displayed and discard the remaning regions.
+One way to carry out the grey value thre

 ### Conversion to binary
 ### Exporting and saving

 ### looping over a folder

 ## Introduction to Porespy